 Even the teacher aside, the level of prior exposure to English was sufficiently high and the text, in terms of e.g. difficult words, was sufficiently easy that I do not see “English as a second language” as a plausible explanation—it seemed more a matter of an inability to think properly about what was read.
 Unlike with, say, a plain business letter that is not understood, there are some textual difficulties on another level, as the text deliberately brings an idea across in an indirect manner; however, these difficulties are by no means so large that all-but-one of a group of highly educated persons should fail at deciphering it.
 To boot, they did not just fail to arrive at the right interpretation on their own—they outright denied its correctness when it was proposed by me.

 (I also suspect that deciphering the topic is a prerequisite for even attempting to understand other aspects of the story, like character motivations and what the decisions might ultimately be made, which would make it likely that the author considered the deciphering sufficiently easy.
-However, I have not re-encountered the story since then, around 2000, and my memories of the story are too vague to say for certain.)
+However, I have not re-encountered the story since then, around 2000, and my memories are too vague to say for certain.)

 For my own part, a conclusion is that I must pay greater attention to what others might or might not understand (etc.), but this is very hard for me to keep in mind (a potential topic for this page in its own right).

-In a bigger picture, a greater amount of ability testing might be needed, and this especially for often neglected positions, e.g. customer service (often hired to be as cheap as possible) and civil servants (often hired among those who could not find more challenging/rewarding/whatnot career paths, often promoted based on years of duty instead of competence, often virtually unfirable, etc.).
+In a bigger picture, a greater amount of ability testing might be needed, and this especially for often neglected positions, e.g. customer service (often hired to be as cheap as possible) and civil servants (often hired among those who could not find more challenging/rewarding/whatnot career paths, often promoted based on years of employment instead of competence, often virtually unfirable, etc.).
 Note how those in such neglected positions can do their employers quite a bit of harm, e.g. through the need to escalate solvable problems and through damaging a public reputation; and can do immense harm to the customers/citizens/whatnot, through enormous wastes of time, delays in performance, incorrect handling of complaints and applications, and so on.

 One aspect of the issue is what causes different individuals to have different standards.
 Often, it is a matter of the ability to think and reason, to solve problems, to draw conclusions, whatnot, on a reasonably generic level.
 However, other factors can play in (notably, domain-relevant knowledge and experiences) and it is not uncommon for the same person to, e.g., see something as obvious after a few years that he did not see as obvious when a beginner.
 Forgetting that different causes can exist is potentially dangerous, especially, when it manifests in authority arguments (“I have ten years of experience!
 I am right!”) that fail to consider what difference a greater or lesser ability to actually think and reason (etc.) can make.